-We have written more about the property development aspect of this in the bridging and short-term finance section in our buy to sell article.
+We have written more about the property development aspect of this in the bridging and short-term finance section here.

 If you have an enquiry, get in touch and one of the mortgage specialists we work with will be in touch ASAP!